 - Contribute to the recognition of Clean Language and Clean spatial processes as professionally respected methodologies.

 Assessments for CLF and CSF certification are competency-based.
-Attending the courses and completing the minimum post-session coaching requirements do not automatically result in certification.
+Attending the courses and completing the minimum post-session coaching requirements does not automatically result in certification.

 Learn more about our two certification programs: